Peter Stead (writer)

-Peter Stead (born 1943) is a Welsh writer, broadcaster and historian.
+Peter Stead FLSW (born 1943) is a Welsh writer, broadcaster and historian.

 Stead was born in 1943 in Barry, Wales, and attended grammar schools at Barry and Gowerton.
 A graduate of Swansea University, he was subsequently a visiting Fulbright scholar at Wellesley College, and at the University of North Carolina.
 He is Chairman of the Dylan Thomas Literary Prize, and along with the late Patrick Hannan, Stead has been a member of the Welsh team in the radio series Round Britain Quiz for several years.
+In 2013, Stead was elected a Fellow of the Learned Society of Wales.